 It is with great sympathy and respect that I write these words.
-Last year, El Centro de la Raza celebrated 50 years of existence serving Raza students at UNM.
+After 50 years of excellence and social justice, El Centro continues to serve our UNM students.
 We humble ourselves to the struggles that our communities experienced and led in the 1960s to bring about social and economic justice.
 Those struggles paved the way for places like El Centro to exist and to support the educational experience of Raza students.
 Because of the gains for inclusion and social justice, our gente has continued to move toward better education for our children, even though the system continues to fail us in many ways.
 We are confident that as the United States transitions to a more diverse society, our resilience will continue to move us in the right direction, even with the perils that inequality offers.

 Despite adversity, we have a lot to celebrate and honor.
 The times that we are living in right now are tough.
 These times will continue to challenge our understanding of social norms.
 These times will continue to test our resolve to move forward despite the adversities the world is experiencing.
 Our roots go deep in these lands.
 Our forefathers lived through migrations, droughts, sickness, conquest, and every other calamity you can think of.
 The sense of hope and humbleness to the spirit of the times that we are living in, is what continues to keep us together and moving us forward.
 Today we must show the same resolution to withstand the winds of change, and to adapt to the times and conditions we are living in.